 Emmanuel Lorica, 10th grader government scholar, 17 years old, shot dead while asleep, mistaken for a drug courier

 (Photo of Emmanuel Lorica rightclicked from the Inquirer, “contributed photo”)

+From the Inquirer (in itals):The teachers, classmates and neighbors of Emmanuel Lorica cry for justice as they dispute what the police have said about the 17-year-old student who was shot dead by unidentified gunmen at an evacuation center in Pasig City earlier this month.
+They have offered prayers for the young man, who witnesses to the attack said was a victim of mistaken identity because his shooter was heard saying “Hindi ito (It’s not him),” right after putting a bullet in his head.
 The 10th grader, a city government scholar who belonged to a star section at Eusebio High School (EHS), was killed while asleep next to his girlfriend on Dec.
 6 inside one of the tents sheltering 15 families displaced by a fire in Barangay Rosario’s Tramo area.